h-yung/website-cafe/README.md

 ## How it's made
 **Tech used:** HTML, CSS, JavaScript.

-The initial site was built off another developer's templates, which were complicated to debug and likely predated some CSS behaviors/capabilities that are now available.

-I built the next (current) version from the ground up to be a lightweight, static website that would meet the need just as well, taking advantage of what modern CSS can offer for enhancements.
+The initial site was built off another developer's templates, which were complicated to debug and likely predated some CSS features currently available.
+So I then built the next (current) version from the ground up to be a lightweight, static website that would meet the need just as well, taking advantage of what modern CSS can offer for enhancements.

 The order form is supported by JavaScript, which enables the following:
 * Dynamically generates the order menu based on product information (stored as an array of objects).